jared-pinfold/40k-list-builder/README.md

   </details>

   ## Todo
-  - Fix bug where removing a unit from the list doesn't put it back in its original place in the pool
   - Add category dividers in the pool and list, and update PDF export function accordingly
   - Refactor code into separate components
   - Add styling!